-The term for misconduct that occurs when a person or facility that is supposed to be caring for and protecting our elderly fails to fulfill their duties is known as elder abuse and neglect.
+The term for misconduct that occurs when a person or facility that supposedly cares for and protects our elderly fails to fulfill their duties is elder abuse and neglect.
 For those of us who have entrusted the lives of one of our elderly family members or friends to a nursing home or assisted care facility, the thought of these “specialists” not doing their job with care and compassion is incomprehensible.

-Because of the complicated nature of caring for seniors with health issues, having any “facility defects” can be deadly (literally), especially if combined with a team that is inexperienced, undertrained, or overworked.
+Because of the complicated nature of caring for seniors with health issues, having any “facility defects” can be deadly (literally), especially if combined with an inexperienced, undertrained, or overworked team.
 Facility defects include faulty and inadequate equipment, unsafe walking and sitting spaces, and insufficient communication systems.

 In the worst-case scenarios of abuse and neglect, the resident dies.
 In less extreme incidents, the person suffers bedsores, broken bones, infections, falls, mental distress, malnourishment, dehydration, or a combination of these conditions.

 Every facility has a statutory and regulatory duty (by law) to know what is going on with your loved one.
-You have a right to receive a satisfactory explanation for any injury or adverse event that occurs.
-If you question any injury and do not receive a satisfactory explanation, contact Ramos Law as this could be a telltale sign of abuse or neglect.
+You have a right to receive a satisfactory explanation for any injury or adverse event.
+If you question any harm and do not receive an adequate answer, contact our personal injury law firm in Colorado and Arizona, as this could be a telltale sign of abuse or neglect.

 Types of Nursing Home Abuse and Neglect

-Nursing home abuse and neglect includes psychological, sexual, financial, and physical abuse.
-According to the National Association of Nursing Home Attorneys (NANHA), approximately 1 in 10 Americans age 60+ have experienced some form of elder abuse.
-In many cases, abuse and neglect leads to avoidable physical injuries.
-In fact, Nursing Home Abuse Justice reports that an average of 1.5 falls PER RESIDENT each year occur at least in part due to abuse or neglect!
+Nursing home abuse and neglect include psychological, sexual, financial, and physical abuse.
+According to the National Association of Nursing Home Attorneys (NANHA), approximately 1 in 10 Americans age 60+ have experienced elder abuse.
+In many cases, abuse and neglect lead to avoidable physical injuries.
+Nursing Home Abuse Justice reports that an average of 1.5 falls PER RESIDENT each year occur partly due to abuse or neglect!

-Some of the claims our nursing home abuse and neglect attorneys handle involve:
+Some claims our nursing home abuse and neglect attorneys handle may include: